Meeting Schedule: 1st Wednesday at 8:15 a.m. at City Hall

 City Staff Liaison: Erica Eklov (269) 329-4400

 This nine-member commission is charged with reviewing plans and applications for the construction, alteration, repair of historic properties.
-In addition, the commission maintains the roster of established and potential districts, may initiate district modification procedures and reviews proposed exterior changes to homes within the Portage Historic District.
+In addition, the commission maintains the roster of established and potential districts, may initiate district modification procedures and reviews proposed exterior changes to properties within the Portage Historic District.

 Portage and Its Past by Grace J. Potts - Digital Format